-How significant is the scalping commission on Forex and how to minimize it
+How significant is the Forex scalping commission and how to minimize it?

-I am often asked how important is the size of the scalping commission from a broker when trading on Forex or the stock exchange.
+I'm often asked how important a broker's scalping commission size is when trading Forex or stocks.

-I usually answer that the size of the spread has almost no effect on the outcome of the transaction, because now brokers open positions almost free of charge, with rare exceptions, for some assets.
+I usually answer that the spread size has almost no impact on the outcome of a trade, as brokers now open positions almost for free, with rare exceptions for certain assets.

-Until this moment, I only suspected how much a broker earns, but here all the assumptions exceeded any expectations.
+Until then, I only suspected how much a broker makes, but here, all my assumptions exceeded all expectations.

 Scalping commission size using a specific example

-For trading, we chose one of the most liquid currency pairs with a minimum spread and which almost always has a normal trend, well, at least one that is sufficient for our strategy.
+For trading, we chose one of the most liquid currency pairs with a minimal spread and one that almost always has a normal trend, at least one that is sufficient for our strategy.

 As you may have guessed, this is the EURUSD pair.
 The spread size for the chosen broker ranges on average from 0 to 5 pips at the fifth decimal place, which, you must admit, is quite small.